-Experience the scientific side of Tenerife with a guided visit of the Teide Observatory
+Experience the scientific side of Tenerife with a Teide Observatory visit

 Tenerife is so much more than just sun and beaches.

-You must already know that the Canary Islands are one of the three best spots in the world to observe the sky, along with Chile and Hawaii, which is why we are fortunate to have the world’s largest solar observatory here in Tenerife.
+You must already know that the Canary Islands are one of the three best spots in the world to observe the sky, along with Chile and Hawaii, which is why the Tenerife Observatory is the largest solar observatory in the world.

 The Teide Observatory began to operate in 1964 and focuses on solar observations and robotic astronomy.
 It is home to many solar and nocturnal telescopes, owned by different European countries.

-What you probably don’t know, yet, is that the researchers who work at the Teide Observatory make great contributions to the field of science, with an average of one publication per day.
+What you probably don’t know, yet, is that the researchers who work at the Tenerife Observatory make great contributions to the field of science, with an average of one publication per day.

-And did you know that the discovery of the Sun having its own frequency and beating like a heart every five minutes was made at the Teide Observatory?
+And did you know that the discovery of the Sun having its own frequency and beating like a heart every five minutes was made at the Tenerife Observatory?

-Book your ticket today, to visit this spectacular scientific centre, and to get to know the Teide Observatory and the activities of the researchers who work there, in an enjoyable way.
+Book your ticket today, to visit the Teide Observatory with us, to discover this spectacular scientific centre during the day, and to get to know the Tenerife Observatory and the activities of the researchers who work there, in an enjoyable way.

-Our guides will make you feel like a scientist for a day as during this guided tour of the Teide Observatory:
+Our guides will make you feel like a scientist for a day as during this Tenerife Observatory visit: